ppke-nlpg/angela_merkel_and_uncle_jack/README.md

 all_NOUN+NOUNs: list of all word combninations retrieved from the corpus.
 These are noun + noun pairs, where both are tagged as the members of the same noun phrase.

+all_names: list of all extended named entities retrieved from the list "all_NOUN+NOUNs" by a manual filtering

 xnes_Szeged_lemmas_freq: The complete list of the lemmas of the names (the tokens *St. Antonio herceg-nek* 'St. Antonio prince-Dat' and *St. Antonio herceg* 'St. Antonio prince' are one type) in a frequency order.
 The list contains 902 types.